This enchilada recipe combines spicy ground beef with creamy Sriracha sauce & lots of cheese for a delicious recipe that’s quick and easy to make!

 I loved the city and the food, and was so inspired to come home and create my own spins on beignets, shrimp and grits and jambalaya!

-If you’ve spent some time browsing around LLB, you’ll notice a common trend, lots of recipes with sriracha!
+If you’ve spent some time browsing around the blog, you’ll notice a common trend, lots of recipes with Sriracha!

 I love incorporating the spicy sauce into recipes in both traditional and non-traditional ways!

 One of my favorite sriracha recipes to date is the recipe for Chicken Enchiladas with Avocado Sriracha Sauce that I created last June.